-Users have reported that their browser software does not fit the screen on Windows 10 whenever they load the websites in a window half of the size of the monitor (split screen mode in Windows 10).
+Users have reported that their browser does not fit the screen on Windows 10 whenever they load the websites in a window half the size of the monitor (split-screen mode in Windows 10).

-3. Change default zoom in/out value from your browser settings
+3. Change the default zoom in/out value

 - Open Firefox.

-- Choose ‘I accept the risk’ to the message that pops up.
+- Choose I accept the risk to proceed.

-- Search for the option ‘layout.css.devPixelsPerPx’ in the list.
+- Search for the option layout.css.devPixelsPerPx in the list.

-- Right click on it, and select Modify.
+- Right-click on it, and select Modify.

 - From the drop-down menu that appears, select Settings.